Buffer amplifier: Current buffer examples

-Single-transistor circuits
+Simple transistor circuits

 Figure 6 shows a bipolar current buffer biased with a current source (designated IE for DC emitter current) and driving another DC current source as active load (designated IC for DC collector current).
 The AC input signal current iin is applied to the emitter node of the transistor by an AC Norton current source with Norton resistance RS.
 The AC output current iout is delivered by the buffer via a large coupling capacitor to load RL.
 This coupling capacitor is large enough to be a short circuit at frequencies of interest.

 Because the transistor output resistance connects input and output sides of the circuit, there is a (very small) backward voltage feedback from the output to the input so this circuit is not unilateral.
 In addition, for the same reason, the input resistance depends (slightly) upon the output load resistance, and the output resistance depends significantly on the input driver resistance.
 For more detail see the article on common base amplifier.